-- 6. CO2 Gas Detection Control Unit shall be: - a.
-Listed or approved. - b.
+6. CO2 Gas Detection Control Unit shall be:

+- a.
+Listed or approved.
+Control unit locations are subject to field approval by DFD prior to installation. - b.
 Used as the required annunciator panel/unit and silencing switch. - c.
 Connected to building electrical system by either hardwiring (requiring a separate electrical permit) or non-spliced cord and plug connection that is visible from control unit and is labeled and secured in an approved manner to prevent accidental disconnection or damage. - d.
 Labeled and installed in an approved location outside of the potentially CO2 contaminated areas and shall be secured from unauthorized access.
 Buildings with a fire department key box can secure the control unit with a lockable cover whereas all other covers shall be secured with an approved breakable, recordable tie or wire.
 Subject to field approval.
 Ties and wires that have been replaced shall be recorded with the record presented to Denver Fire Department Inspection personnel upon request.